elementary/website/README.md

 * PHP5

-Then inside the project directory, run `php -S localhost:8000 route.php`.
+Then inside the project directory, run `php -S localhost:8000 router.php`.
 Next, just navigate to http://localhost:8000/ to view the site.